-day camps jam-packed with activities, games, Crafts, sports & more
+day camps jam-packed sports, games, Crafts, & more

-Camp ALEX is a multi-sport & activity camp hosted throughout the summer months!
-Join us at Brenman Park for a summer of fun.
+Camp ALEX is a multi-sport & activity camp offered during the summer.

 Camp ALEX is a multi-sport & activity camp for kids ages 5-12 years old.
 We aim to create a fun, safe and active environment where kids can be kids.
 Days are filled with both structured activities as well as unstructured play time where kids can color, build sand castles, go on a nature walk with counselors and more.

 - Olympics – various individual events during the week, culminating with an award ceremony

 - Craft time (bird feeder, tote bag decorating & more)